Agnafiafy School Kitchen: from Vision to Reality

 With the essential materials now prepared through this dedication to quality and tradition, the construction is moving forward quickly.

-Structural Framework Raised for Agnafiafy School Kitchen
+Structural Framework Raised in Agnafiafy

 Integrating Tradition: Ceremony and Community Bonds